 I don’t have a restraining order, but I need one.
 Can I still get one?

-Most courts are continuing to issue restraining orders (also called protection orders, injunctions, orders of protection, protective orders, or other similar names).
-Check with your courthouse to see if the filing location or hours have changed with the new COVID-19 precautions in place, or if online filing is permitted.
+Courts are continuing to issue restraining orders during the pandemic even if courts are not accepting other sorts of petitions.
+Check with your courthouse to see if the filing location or hours have changed with the COVID-19 precautions in place, or if online filing is permitted.
 Your local courthouse may have forms available to request a restraining order.
 You might also be able to find forms on your state court’s website or on WomensLaw.org’s Download Court Forms page.

 You can also check WomensLaw.org’s Restraining Orders page for help determining whether you would qualify for an order.
 If you are in immediate danger, you may want to consider contacting the police if that is a safe option for you.

 I already have a temporary restraining order.
 My courthouse has canceled in-person hearings.
 Can I still get a final order?

 In light of the current pandemic, many courts are extending temporary restraining orders so that they do not expire before you are able to have a hearing to get a final order.
 Some courts are sending letters to individuals about their specific case, and some are issuing statewide notices about the status of the courts and court orders.
 You may or you may not receive notice from the court about an extension.
 You should not assume that your order is extended unless you have received a letter that says this, or unless your state has issued a statewide notice about restraining orders.
 You may want to call the court for further guidance on extending or keeping in place your current restraining order.
 The paperwork you received after the court granted the initial order may have contact information, or you can look on WomensLaw.org’s Courthouse Locations page.